rails/rails/guides/source/active_record_migrations.md

 Running Migrations
 ------------------

-Rails provides a set of rails tasks to run certain sets of migrations.
+Rails provides a set of rails commands to run certain sets of migrations.

-The very first migration related rails task you will use will probably be `rails db:migrate`.
+The very first migration related rails command you will use will probably be `rails db:migrate`.
 In its most basic form it just runs the `change` or `up` method for all the migrations that have not yet been run.
 If there are no such migrations, it exits.
 It will run these migrations in order based on the date of the migration.

-Note that running the `db:migrate` task also invokes the `db:schema:dump` task, which will update your `db/schema.rb` file to match the structure of your database.
+Note that running the `db:migrate` command also invokes the `db:schema:dump` command, which will update your `db/schema.rb` file to match the structure of your database.

 If you specify a target version, Active Record will run the required migrations